brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 The main advantage of MCMC is that it provides an approximation of the *true* posterior, although there are many disavantadges on handling a exact posterior which doesn't follow a parametric ditribution (such as hard interpretability in high dimensions).
 Moreover, it requires a massive computation power for problems with large latent spaces.
 That's where Variational Inference enters the picture: it's faster and works well if we know the parametric distribution of the posterior, however being sometimes *over-confident* when posterior are not exact to the approximated.

+So as a golden rule, always use approximated methods, but if in doubt, double check with the true MCMC-based posterior.

 I will try to post about this topic in the near future, but if you're curious you can always check the paper [An Introduction to MCMC for Machine Learning]({{ site.assets }}/Bayesian-Variational-Inference-GMM/andrieu_defreitas_doucet_jordan_intromontecarlomachinelearning.pdf) if you are interested on the theory behind it, or a practical explanation with code in [Thomas Wiecki's post](https://twiecki.io/blog/2015/11/10/mcmc-sampling/).

 ### Variational Inference